-The survey plat will be prepared by the surveyor after he completes the field work.
-It will show the improvements on your property such as your house, driveway, street, sidewalks, fences, power lines and any other buildings located on your land.
+The surveyor will prepare the survey plat after completion the field work.
+The plat will show the improvements on your property, such as your house, driveway, street, sidewalks, fences, power lines and any other buildings on your land.
 It will also show the property lines and the property corners.
-The land survey is represented on the survey plat.
+The survey plat represents property information found by the field survey.

 Each property line should have the distance of the line and the bearing of the line.
 This information should match the legal description of the deed.
 If any of the distances or bearings surveyed in the field does not match your deed exactly, the surveyor should show what the deed says and what he found in the field.
 Many times these will not match exactly because of the more precise equipment used today as compared to the equipment used many years ago.

-The surveyor should identify each property corner, drive an iron flush to the ground at its location and tie survey flagging to the iron rod so you will be able to walk to your property corner.
-Another good reason this should be done is so that your adjoining neighbor can see the corner.
+The surveyor should identify each property corner, drive an iron flush to the ground at its location and tie survey flagging to the iron rod so you will can readily identify each property corner.
+Another good reason for marking the corners is for an adjoining neighbor to see the property corner location.

 This will help keep good neighbor relations.
 Many property owners get upset when neighbors plant shrubs or construct fences on their property.
 Knowing where your lines are before you purchase the home will prevent misunderstanding with the neighbor.

-Get the peace of mind knowing your survey is done accurately.
-Choose a surveyor that has an established business and insured.
+Get peace of mind knowing your survey meets all state standards.
+Choose a surveyor that has an established business and is insured.
 Choose Atlanta Engineering Services.

 Atlanta Engineering Services started in 1990.
-We have been providing surveying services for 24 years.
+We have been providing surveying services for 30 years.
 Recently, one of clients that we provided survey work for in 1997 needed to subdivide a portion of his property.
 He came to us.
-We had all the legal descriptions, survey plats and records.
-We were able to very quickly and very inexpensively subdivide his property.
+We had all the legal descriptions, survey plats, and records.
+We very quickly and inexpensively subdivide his property.

 Atlanta Engineering Services' Home Page